switch-model/switch/docs/Performance.md

   slower since the solver will need to first run crossover before warm starting.

 - Our implementation of warm starting only works if your previous solution has an `outputs/warm_start.pickle` file.
-This file is generated when you use `--save-warm-start`.
-The `--recommended` flag includes `--save-warm-start` but the `--recommended-fast` does not (since warm starting from a solution that did not crossover is generally inefficient).
+This file is only generated when you use `--save-warm-start`.

 - `--save-warm-start` and `--warm-start` both use an extension of the `gurobi_direct` solver interface which is generally slower than the `gurobi` solver interface (see section above).